yeondam88/reddit-search-app/README.md

 ```

 # Dependencies
-- moment.js (used for formatting date from server data)
+- moment.js (used for formatting date from server data) no need to npm install, momentJS cdn used.

 # Features
 - Search by keyword